Digital Advertisers Look to Connected Cars to Push Industry Forward

 What’s considered a connected car varies from company to company.
 As a general rule, a connected vehicle is typically defined as a “light-duty vehicle or truck containing a dedicated cellular network, wireless wide area connection that interfaces with the vehicle data.”
 The majority of new vehicles are now shipped with embedded, factory-installed connected systems.
 But older systems can be connected, too, typically with self-contained aftermarket devices or software that’s installed into the vehicle’s OBDII port.

 With a connected system in place, automakers—and certain outside firms—can access data, download software, and communicate with IoT devices.
 Connected car technology also makes it possible for automakers to offer WiFi for vehicle passengers.
+This is a great thing for truck drivers, as the system makes them feel a lot more safe on the road, the implementation of this new software will make people want to apply for all the CDL Truck Driver Positions Available.

 As location technology improves, and as people consume even more media in their vehicles, the connected car market is pushing OOH advertising forward.
 Industry veterans like Kym Frank see the creative messaging used by advertisers evolving alongside automotive design.
 As president of Geopath, a not-for-profit organization that independently audits and reports OOH advertising ratings throughout the United States, Frank has watched firsthand as advertisers have started shifting their strategies to take more advantage of vehicle location data.
 With large display screens being placed inside more and more cars, advertisers have opportunities to reach drivers that just weren’t possible a decade ago.